 MakerHorde created a neat lazy Susan style paint organizer.
 A handful of good reviews on it and the price isn’t bad.

-The lazy Susan will hold 44 paint bottles and some brushes.
+The Lazy Painter will hold 44 paint bottles and some brushes.

 I have to say, I like the lazy Susan style of this.
 I feel like it takes up less room than the more traditional style of a linear rack.